Will the Trail Blazers cover the spread vs. the Warriors? Promo Codes, Betting Trends, Records ATS

 Trail Blazers Betting Records & Stats

-- Portland has combined with its opponent to score more than 232.5 points in six of 24 games this season.
+- Portland has played seven games this season that ended with a point total higher than 232.5 points.

-- Portland's matchups this season have a 221.8-point average over/under, 10.7 fewer points than this game's total.
+- Portland's matchups this season have a 222.3-point average over/under, 10.2 fewer points than this game's total.

-- The Trail Blazers have been underdogs in 23 games this season and have come away with the win six times (26.1%) in those contests.
+- The Trail Blazers have been chosen as underdogs in 25 games this year and have walked away with the win seven times (28%) in those games.

-- The moneyline set for this matchup implies Portland has a 40% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that Portland has a 25% chance of pulling out a win.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!